(Last Updated On: June 16, 2019)

-I am introducing the fictitious Robert Quirk as the main character and his wife Monica in part 1 of this short story series.
-In these stories, we will be looking at the effects of procrastination and how it can lead to other bad habits such as pride and dishonesty in our relationships and dealings with others.
-We hope that you will find our lightly-humored story entertaining and thought-provoking.
-There are many points and topics of interest here concerning life in general so please feel free to share.
+Dear Friends!
+I am introducing Robert Quirk as the main character, and his wife Monica, in part 1 of this short story series.
+In these stories, we will look at the effects of procrastination and how it can lead to other bad habits.
+Some of these are pride and dishonesty in our relationships and in our dealings with others.
+We hope that you will find our lightly-humored story both entertaining and thought-provoking.

 Introducing Roberto Quirk – Virtuoso and Procrastinator Extraordinaire

-Roberto gazed at his “striking” image in the mirror but although he could scarcely see himself in the faint, hazy light coming from the corridor, he thought to himself, “what a handsome man!
-There are just no words to describe how I look right now.
-I hope Monica intends to keep herself looking great, the other ladies are looking and who can blame ’em?”
-Roberto hummed cheekily as though he were singing a song.
+Roberto gazed at the striking image in the mirror.
+He could barely see himself in the dim light coming from the corridor but he thought to himself, “what a handsome man!
+I hope Monica can keep herself looking great; other women are looking at me and who can blame them?”
+Roberto mused.

 Procrastination and Relationships – How It Affects Others